Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Introduction

-Furthermore, nonlinear distortion becomes more pronounced when the transmitted signals exhibit high PAPR, as is the case with orthogonal frequency-division multiplexing (OFDM) and high-order modulation schemes.
-To mitigate this issue, various PAPR reduction techniques have been developed.
-For example, an iterative clipping and filtering (ICF) method was proposed in \cite{Wang2011Optimized}, which repeatedly clips the signal to limit peak amplitude and applies filtering to suppress out-of-band emissions.
-In \cite{Chen2024Constant}, a phase modulator was integrated into the OFDM transmitter to embed the waveform into the signal phase, generating constant-envelope signals, albeit at the cost of increased bandwidth.
-In addition, the PAPR reduction task was formulated as a mathematical optimization problem in \cite{Guo2016Transmitter}, where the objective is to minimize the peak power of the transmitted signal, and the resulting PAPR was proven to be upper-bounded by a function inversely proportional to the number of RF chains.
-While these methods effectively reduce PAPR and alleviate nonlinear distortion without requiring extra hardware or relying on specific PA models, they often incur a significant loss in spectral efficiency (SE) \cite{Moghadam2018OnEnergy}.
+Furthermore, the detrimental effects of nonlinear distortion become more pronounced when transmitted signals exhibit a high PAPR, as is common in orthogonal frequency-division multiplexing (OFDM) systems.
+To address this vulnerability, various PAPR reduction techniques have been developed.
+For example, the iterative clipping and filtering (ICF) method proposed in \cite{Wang2011Optimized} alternately clips the signal to constrain peak amplitudes and applies filtering to suppress out-of-band emissions.
+In another approach, the authors in \cite{Chen2024Constant} integrated a phase modulator into the OFDM transmitter to embed the information waveform directly into the signal phase.
+This technique generates a constant-envelope signal, albeit at the expense of bandwidth expansion.
+Alternatively, the PAPR reduction task was formulated as a mathematical optimization problem in \cite{Guo2016Transmitter}.
+By minimizing the peak power of the transmitted signal, the resulting PAPR was proven to be upper-bounded by a function inversely proportional to the number of RF chains.
+Although these methods effectively reduce PAPR and facilitate low-IBO operation without requiring additional hardware or specific PA models, they often incur a significant loss in spectral efficiency (SE) \cite{Moghadam2018OnEnergy}.